Mo Joong-kyung

-Early life
+Career

 Mo was born in Seoul and turned professional in 1995.

-Professional career

 After turning professional in 1995, Mo decided to stay and play mainly in South Korea to be close to his family.
 He has won five events on the Korean Tour, with his best year coming in 2004, which was the first year he earned six figures in season-long earnings.

 Mo has also had some success on the Asian Tour.
 He won the 1996 Guam Open by three strokes over three players.
 In 1997 he finished a distant runner-up to Tiger Woods at the Asian Honda Classic.
 He maintained full-time status for many years afterwards but would not win again until the 2008 Singha Thailand PGA Championship.
 He defeated seasoned campaigners Juvic Pagunsan and hometown favorite Prayad Marksaeng down the stretch giving him the biggest victory of his career.
 He credited the victory to his hard work and self-belief in Chiang Rai.
 Later in the year he recorded a top-10 at the Volvo Masters of Asia.
 Overall 2008 would be his most successful year on the Asian Tour.

 Mo represented Asia in 2005 in the Dynasty Cup where he and his Asian team were victorious.